Mascarpone Cheese vs Parmigiano Reggiano Cheese

 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".
 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".

-Mascarpone Cheese has a buttery to slightly tangy flavor.
-Parmigiano Reggiano Cheese has a umami flavor.
+Mascarpone Cheese has a buttery to slightly tangy taste.
+Mascarpone's aroma can be described as "fresh".
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".

 Appearance and Aging